aphoyy/oc-projet-9/README.md

-# 724 Events
+# 724 Events - OpenClassrooms
+The goal of this project was to use dev tools and tests to solve every bug from this website.

 ## Description
-L'application est le site d'une agence evenementielle.
+The application is a web event agency

-## Pre-requis
+## Pre-required
 - NodeJS  >= v16.14.1

 ## Installation
 - `yarn install`

-## Lancement de l'application
+## Start the app
 - `yarn start`

 ## Tests